HanRongYeo/ISAPRS/README.md

 ### Prerequisites
 I'm using Python 3.x, and all the modules except **VerticalScrolledFrame** are built-in module.
 I'm not sure whether all of them are included in other version of Python.
 The VerticalScrolledFrame was created by [novel-yet-trivial](https://gist.github.com/novel-yet-trivial).
-You can download the module from his Github page [HERE](https://gist.github.com/novel-yet-trivial/3eddfce704db3082e38c84664fc1fdf8)
+The module is included in this package so you don't need to download by yourself.
+However, You can also download the module from his Github page if you want.
+[Download VerticalScolledFrame](https://gist.github.com/novel-yet-trivial/3eddfce704db3082e38c84664fc1fdf8)
 The required modules:
 - requests
 - sys